prob140/textbook/_chapters/Chapter_08/04_Review_Problems_Set_2.md

 [First read the Poisson portions of Sections 8.1 and 8.3.]

 **16.**
 A test for a disease produces a correct result with chance 0.99.
-Suppose the test is run on 300 patients.
+Suppose the test is run on 300 patients, and that each test is independent of all the others.

 (a) What is the chance that for at least 295 patients the result is correct?